GCSEs - Level 1 and 2

 GCSEs - General Certificate of EducationGCSEs are the qualifications most young people take in Years 10 and 11 - Key Stage 4.
 They are usually studied over two years but in some schools GCSEs start in Year 9.

 - GCSEs are offered in a range of subjects such as, history, geography, French, design as well as English, maths and science.
-These are currently graded 9-1 or A*-G - see below for more about the grade changes.
+These are graded 9-1 (they used to be graded A*-G) - see below for more about grades.

 - Some schools offer Applied GCSEs in vocational subjects such as engineering, business, and health and social care.